 Once your DRO is officially approved, you won’t have to make payment towards your debt for 12 months.

 However, you’ll need to continue paying your normal household expenses from your surplus income as well as any other debts not included in the DRO.
-This includes things like your rent, council tax, gas and electricity, and water.
+This includes things like your rent, mortgage, utility bills, and council tax.

 Which debts can be included in a Debt Relief Order?